 Dr. Ranjit’s research interests span two broad areas: social and behavioral epidemiology, and design and evaluation of behavioral interventions.
 (1) Her work in social and behavioral epidemiology includes several highly cited studies examining environmental, socioeconomic, racial /ethnic, psychosocial factors and behavioral factors associated with disparities in a variety of population health outcomes, including chronic disease biomarkers, health risk behaviors, obesity, and mortality.
 (2) Her second broad area of research, the design and evaluation of behavioral interventions, is focused on detailed evaluation of effectiveness of interventions, by decomposing the effects of multi-component interventions, and identifying why some subpopulations and some behavioral outcomes appear especially susceptible to the effect of particular interventions.
 In both areas of research, her work is informed by an explicit focus on quantitative methodologies.

-Dr. Ranjit became faculty at the UTSPH-Austin Regional Campus in 2009, where she is closely affiliated with the Michael & Susan Dell Center for Healthy Living.
-Prior to joining the ARC, she held research positions in the Center for Social Epidemiology at the University of Michigan and at the Alan Guttmacher Institute, NY.
+Dr. Ranjit became faculty at the University of Texas Health Science Center at Houston School of Public Health in Austin in 2009, where she is closely affiliated with the Michael & Susan Dell Center for Healthy Living.
+Prior to joining the Austin campus, she held research positions in the Center for Social Epidemiology at the University of Michigan and at the Alan Guttmacher Institute, NY.
 She obtained a PhD in Demography from Cornell University in 1999.
 Currently, she is the evaluation lead for the USDA-funded Texas!
 Grow!
 Eat!
 Go!
 (TGEG) project, and is Co-PI on GAVA, a community-wide environmental intervention designed to improve levels of physical activity and healthy eating in Dove Springs, a largely Hispanic community east of Austin.
 Dr. Ranjit is also Director of the Data Core, an initiative designed to support and maintain a high level of excellence and productivity in research activity at the Center.
-In this capacity, she provides research guidance to doctoral and post-doctoral students at the ARC.
+In this capacity, she provides research guidance to doctoral and post-doctoral students in Austin.
 She also regularly teaches a core, doctoral level course on Research Design and Analysis.

 The Central Texas CATCH Middle School Project (CATCH MS) was a school-based health promotion initiative aimed at promoting physical activity, healthy eating and obesity prevention among middle school students living in central Texas.